Sudan African National Union: Later years

 The exiled SANU leaders did not accept Deng's moderate approach, and formed the Azania Liberation Front in Kampala, Uganda.
 Between 1965 and 1967 Joseph Oduho was president of the Azania Liberation Front.
 He finally broke with the exile groups in 1971 due to disagreement with Joseph Lagu, commander of the Anyanya guerrilla fighters, who wanted to subordinate the political wing of the movement to the military wing.

-Oduho was committed to the unity of Southern Sudan, while Lagu wanted to withdraw into a smaller "Equatoria" region.
+Oduho was committed to the unity of southern Sudan, while Lagu wanted to withdraw into the smaller Equatoria region.

 Deng was the father of Nhial Deng Nhial, the current South Sudan Minister for Sudan People's Liberation Army (SPLA) Affairs.
 The party advocated self-determination and independence for the south.
 The current Chairperson of SANU is Dr. Toby Maduot.
 SANU has 4 members in the Southern Sudan Legislative Assembly.